eosnetworkfoundation/enf-project-ideas/NatiVM/project.md

 ### The Rest of The World
 We will be able to utilize premade tooling such as LLVM's static analysis tools and dynamic analysis tools.
 A plethora of preexisting tools will be immediately usable because of the usage of the shared object and driver architecture.

+Utilizing LLVM's built-in static and dynamic analysis tooling would be available immediately.
+Professional tooling such as valgrind, perftools, etc. should just work with minimal effort.

+Leveraging the decades worth of highly optimized assembly code for things like highly optimized crypto functions and the like, can start to allow for movement of `consensus mechanics` into the virtualized smart contract state without loss of performance.